JuliaDocs/Documenter.jl/docs/src/man/hosting.md

     deploy_config = Documenter.SimpleSSHConfig("/path/to/ssh-key")
 )
 ```

 Note that calling `deploydocs` with the `SimpleSSHConfig` will always deploy, so if you
-are worried about pushing to the remote git repository you may want to guard against it
+are worried about pushing to the remote Git repository you may want to guard against it
-by, as in this example, checking for if the argument `"deploy"` was given.
+by, as in this example, checking if the argument `"deploy"` was passed on the command line.

 If no path to the SSH key is provided, the `DOCUMENTER_KEY` environment variable will be used.